This document describes what’s needed to create and deploy a typical Model in Image domain.

 in each pod’s file system so that the introspection job can find them.

-Include in main image:
+Include in the main image:

 in its domain.spec.configuration.model.modelHome